 The U.S. Forest Service oversees the White River National Forest, including the Independence Pass corridor and surrounding wilderness.
 In 2015, the Forest Service worked closely with IPF to facilitate field projects and to help plan for future projects such as the Winter Gate improvements.
 The Forest Service has responsibility for vast landscapes in the West, and we appreciate the time and effort they contribute to IPF.

 The many volunteers who work with IPF range from our Ride for the Pass helpers to other nonprofit groups and organizations that support IPF's revegetation and educational projects.
 In 2015, the Jaywalker Lodge, Big Kids Rule and numerous volunteers all contributed to IPF activities, including the installation of four interpretive signs at the summit, eradicating invasive weeds, and planting trees along the restoration area across from the upper Lost Man Trail.

-In 2012, volunteers contributed 2,472 hours of labor, and helped plant a total of 688 native trees, shrubs and wildflowers on the Pass.
+In 2015, volunteers contributed 1,085 hours and Buena Vista correctional facility inmates performed 1,400 service hours on behalf of IPF.
 Thanks to volunteers, the slopes throughout the Independence Pass corridor are greener with every passing year.
 We are deeply grateful for the assistance provided by our loyal partners and supporters.